Faizk510/ai-log-analyzer-azure/README.md

 ⚙️ How It Works

-1. Azure Function (Timer Trigger) runs every 5 minutes
+1. Azure Function (Timer Trigger) runs on a scheduled interval (every 5 minutes)
 2. Queries logs from Azure Log Analytics (KQL)
 3. Sends logs to Ollama API (running on VM)
 4. AI model analyzes logs and generates structured output